33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 You can walk the walls in 45 minutes if you hurry along, but we spent nearly 3 hours here both times we visited and saw absolutely no reason to speed up.

-Bring a hat, sunscreen, and water–there’s basically no shade up there, and during the summer it gets very hot.
+Be sure to bring a hat, sunscreen, and water!
+There’s basically no shade up there, and during the summer it gets very hot.

 … And don’t forget to climb up the Minčeta Fortress while you’re up there!